rsta2/circle/README.md

 * CTask: Overload this class, define the Run() method to implement your own task and call new on it to start it.
 * CScheduler: Cooperative non-preemtive scheduler which controls which task runs at a time.
 * CSynchronizationEvent: Provides a method to synchronize the execution of a task with an event.

+Net library

+* CNetTask: The main networking task running in the background.
+Processes the different network layers.
+* CNTPDaemon: Background task which uses CNTPClient to update the system time every 15 minutes.

 The available Circle classes are listed in the file *doc/classes.txt*.